Govt To Hire 480 Science Subject Specialist Teachers In FDE Schools - UrduPoint

 Govt To Hire 480 Science Subject Specialist Teachers In FDE Schools

-In this regard, the establishment division had issued No Objection Certificate (NOC) to the Ministry of Federal Education for the deployment of teachers and administration officers on the vacant posts in FG setup public sector schools working under Federal Directorate of Education (FDE), sources told APP on Monday.
+In this regard, the establishment division had issued No Objection Certificate (NOC) to the Ministry of Federal Education for the deployment of teachers and administration officers on the vacant posts in FG setup public sector schools working under Federal Directorate of Education (FDE), sources told APP.

 The sources informed that the education ministry had also sent recommendations to the Federal Public Service Commission (FPSC) regarding the procedure of filling the vacant posts.